College award letters are already fairly confusing. What's worse is that they can often be…

 Finally, all merit students are typically subject to school rules; any infraction of the student handbook or other regulation could spell the end of a merit award.

 Grant money may be front-loaded; that is, the amount of the award decreases after freshman year, if it’s renewed at all.
 A recent study showed that while three-quarters of freshmen received grant aid, only about one-third of upperclassmen also received grant aid.

 There are a few reasons for this – and not all of them may be clear from your award letter.
 Sometimes, students may need to file certain paperwork or maintain a minimum GPA to keep a grant from one year to the next.
 Or, grants are simply used as freshman-year aid only, often called a bait-and-switch.
 It’s a tool that some schools use to make their financial aid package attractive to a prospective student, and persuade those who are indecisive.
 Once the student is enrolled, the school might not be concerned about renewing that grant for another year.

 What about any fees that may not be listed in your offer?

 Even when a financial aid award letter includes a full cost of attendance, including indirect costs, there are often things that don’t get factored into that, such as common fees.
-Some estimates of hidden costs run up to $500 per month!
+Some estimates of hidden costs can be several hundred dollars per month!
 That adds up to a lot of money.